Bira/octopus-carnival/_drafts/dfrg-adventurers-holy-warrior.md

 the Cleric, they receive blessings from the gods, but they prefer stabbing to casting.
 Those Other Games call them "Paladins" or "Champions".

-A Holy Warrior is a bit worse at _general_ combat than a Knight, but they're much better at fighting specific types of foes like demons and undead.
+A Holy Warrior is a bit worse at _general_ combat than a Knight, but they're potentially much better at fighting specific types of foes like demons and undead.

 ## Basic Stats